clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 The first thing I tried was creating a categorical color palette from a single hue.
 Again, because the LCH color model maintains a perceptual level of lightness across hues, my thinking was to keep the chroma and lightness value from our original hue while shifting the hue value to create new colors.
 Each of our new colors should look similar to our original color because they share the same chroma and lightness.

-The following graphics come from the Observable Notebook ["Creating categorical color palettes with OKLCH"][notebook-exploring-oklch].

 Starting with a single color, say `#f97f00`, a vibrant orange (which happens to be the accent color for this website's theme in dark mode):

 <!-- NOTE: not using colorSwatchFigure because of the use of <code> in <figcaption> -->